signalfx/integrations/collectd-mongodb/README.md

 ### USAGE

 Below are screen captures of dashboards created for this plugin by SignalFx, illustrating the metrics emitted by this plugin.
-The dashboards are included in this repository and can be imported into SignalFx or other monitoring products.
-[Click here to download](././Page_MongoDB.json).

 For general reference on how to monitor MongoDB performance, see [Analyzing MongoDB Performance](https://docs.mongodb.org/manual/administration/analyzing-mongodb-performance/).